saltstack/salt/doc/index.rst

 Remote execution is usually used to set up a certain state on a remote system.
-Salt addresses this problem as well, the salt state system uses salt state files to define the state a serer needs to be in.
+Salt addresses this problem as well, the salt state system uses salt state files to define the state a server needs to be in.

 Between the remote execution system, and state management Salt addresses the backbone of cloud and data center management.